by ProcureDeskLast Updated : Oct-07-2020

 The biggest advantage though was that the team now had an integrated purchasing and invoicing process in one system.

-Since the process is standardized, the team is able to onboard new employees with ease without spending hours on training employees on individual processes.
+Since the process is standardized, the team can onboard new employees with ease without spending hours training employees on individual processes.

 In this final step, we will talk about how to further reduce the time spent on processing invoices so that you can cut the cycle time by half or more.